 The Island is divided nearly in half into two municipalities, the Municipality of Roatan on the western half and the Municipality of Santos Guardiola on the east.
 Most of the tourist activity and resorts are located on the west end of the Island, and as you go east the island becomes more rural, quieter, with large expanses of green forest sloping from the mountain tops to the sea.

 There are many expats from all over living in Roatan.
-Americans, Canadians, British, German, Italian, and Czech citizens among other nationalities have chosen to make a home on Roatan.
-Some prefer to live in gated communities, others in the villages, still other’s in the country side.
-Some chose condo’s, some build American style houses, and still others prefer living in smaller Caribbean style houses.
+Americans, Canadians, British, German, Italian, and Czech citizens among other nationalities have chosen to make their homes on Roatan.
+Some prefer to live in gated communities, others in the villages, still other’s in the country side and hills.
+Some choose condo’s, some build American style houses, and still others prefer living in smaller Caribbean style houses.
 In Roatan there is a varied and interesting real estate market, with something for everyone.

 Roatan Real Estate is one of the last great deals in the Caribbean.
-Low taxes, low wages, a great climate, beautiful beaches and views, and a favorable exchange rate means you can enjoy living or visiting Roatan for a lot less than most other Caribbean Islands.
+Affordable real estate, low taxes, reasonable labor, a great climate, beautiful beaches and views, and a favorable exchange rate means you can enjoy living or visiting Roatan for a lot less than most other Caribbean Islands.
+Roatan is considered both a great place to retire and a great place to raise children.
 But don’t just take my word for it, see what others have to say…